 Firearms Training Prerequisites

-The student should be able to load, unload, and reload their firearm in a SAFE and CONTROLLED manner while keeping safe control of the weapon’s muzzle.
+The student should have a zeroed rifle, be able to load, unload, and reload their firearm in a SAFE and CONTROLLED manner while keeping safe control of the weapon’s muzzle.

 The student should be familiar with their weapon systems and equipment and possess the basic knowledge to be able to disassemble their firearm for cleaning, maintenance, and problem-solving.
 Students attending this course should already be proficient with the weapon system and posses the desire to learn new concepts and teaching techniques.

 The student must possess the physical strength and stamina to repetitively manipulate and fire their weapon during prolonged drilling, in all weather conditions.
 The student must be able to get up and down from standing, kneeling, and prone positions, as well as move forward, backward, and laterally.
 A student’s level of physical fitness can be a direct reflection to how much or little they learn.

 Instructor level students need to posses excellent communication skills and the ability to adapt to the role of being a student-learner as well as an instructor.
 Disruptive or non productive attitudes need to be left at home.

 The student, regardless of duty position, needs to arrive with the proper gear in relation to the weapon system being instructed.
 For instance, road officers conducting carbine manipulation showing up with no way of holding magazines on their persons is unacceptable, and undermines the training being conducted.
 If there are any questions, please contact us, and we will give suggestions.
 This includes gear for inclement weather, a method of hydration, etc…